October 25, 2018

 If it kills tracheal mites, might it also kill varroa?

 And now, with Dick’s confirmation, we think this is the way to go.
 But there’s a lot of research still ahead.
-Essential oils are safe for bees, safe for honey, and deadly to varroa — but only if the concentrations are right.
+Essential oils are safe for bees and deadly to varroa— but only if the concentrations are right.
 And we don’t know what those are yet.

 Hm...maybe we should see if Peter Kevan is available for a meeting?